 - Policy engine: allows or denies the user access to company resources.

-- Policy enforcement point (PEP): monitors connections between a user and company resources.
+- Policy enforcement point (PEP): monitors connections between users and company resources.

-- Policy administrator: an intermediary between the policy engine and PEP.
-It sends commands to PEP depending on the policy engine’s decision.
+- Policy administrator: acts as an intermediary between the policy engine and PEP.
+It sends commands to PEP depending on the policy engine's decision.

 It's important to note the flexibility in the implementation of these components.
 They don't have to be separate entities; they can be integrated into a single asset.
 Conversely, several different assets might handle just one component.

-The Zero Trust approach also shifts the emphasis from network connectivity to application access, which helps minimize attack surfaces.
-In this model, infrastructure primarily facilitates connectivity, with the main security emphasis on network policies.
-This strategic shift aligns well with modern cybersecurity challenges, making it a key business move.
+The zero trust approach also shifts the emphasis from broad network connectivity to controlled application and resource access, which helps minimize the attack surface.
+In this model, infrastructure primarily facilitates connectivity, while security depends on clear access policies and continuous verification..
+This strategic shift aligns well with modern cybersecurity challenges, making it a smart business move.

-Discover NordLayer’s Zero Trust solutions to explore how this approach can be integrated into your business, enhancing your security posture.
+Discover NordLayer's zero trust solutions to explore how this approach can be integrated into your business, helping improve overall security.